yyvess/jsconf/README.md

 ####Usage with definition file

-Define only values on your first configuration file.
+Definitionine only values on your first configuration file.
 Into a second file packaged with your application, define beans.

 Your external configuration file `app.conf` :